andrewguertin/ogr2osm/Readme.md

 	  -v, --verbose
 	  -d, --debug-tags      Output the tags for every feature parsed.
 	  -f, --force           Force overwrite of output file.
-	  --no-upload-false     Omit upload=false from the completed file to surpress JOSM warnings when uploading.
+	  --no-memory-copy      Do not make an in-memory working copy --no-upload-false     Omit upload=false from the completed file to surpress JOSM warnings when uploading.